Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 Under the current bankruptcy laws you can only force your bank to lower your monthly mortgage payments under limited circumstances.
 These situations call for Mortgage Stripping (also called Lien Stripping).

-If you have two mortgages on your home and the home is worth less than the first mortgage then the second mortgages can be stripped off by filing a Chapter 13 Bankruptcy.
-For example, lets say that our home is worth $200,000 and has a first mortgage for $210,000 and a second mortgage of $70,000.
+If you have two mortgages on your home and the home is worth less than the first mortgage then the second mortgages can be stripped off in a Chapter 13 Bankruptcy.
+For example, lets say that our home is worth $200,000 and has a first mortgage of $210,000 and a second mortgage of $70,000.
 Because the home is worth less than the first mortgage ($200,000 < $210,000) we can strip off the second mortgage.
 That means that you only have to pay the first mortgage to keep the home.
 The same principles apply when there are more than two mortgages or liens on a home.
 This housing market provides many opportunities to strip loans from depreciated homes.

 What if I have a lot of equity in my home?

-$20,000 in home equity ($40,000 if owned jointly) is exempt and protected.
+$52,400 in home equity ($104,700 if owned jointly) is exempt and protected.
 If you only have the exempt amount of home equity then you will not lose your home as long as you keep your mortgage current.
 Under Chapter 13 you can keep your home even if you do have more than the exempt amount of equity in your home.
 However, under Chapter 7 it is possible that the trustee will request to sell your home if they determine that there is more than the exempt amount of equity.
-He/she would be required to give you a check for $20,000 to $40,000 and would then give the rest to your creditors.
+He/she would be required to give you a check for $52,400 to $104,700 and would then give the rest to your creditors.
 If you have a substantial amount of equity in your home then you should discuss asset protection techniques with your attorney and should also consider a Chapter 13.

-What Will Happen To My Car?
+What Will Happen To My Car in Bankruptcy?

 Will I lose my car if I file for bankruptcy?